Joshfairhead/Obsidian/Immanent/Projects/LunarPunk_Labs/Economics.md

 #### Economic Pathways (How)
 Provisioning divestment options consequentially requires the opening of new markets and a set of market makers that hold a completely different mentality from what we know and have seen before.
 Instead of externalising costs, as entrapeneurs have done in the past, the demands upon the new breed of market makers will be to supply products that instead internalise and account for values.
 This is essentially a $5T market opportunity for blue funds capable of facilitating such a transfomation; the question is what kind of products would such a marketplace either need or want?

 Examining economics in terms of nouns and verbs helps us to distinguish capital from currencies.
 Currencies (current-seas) are measures of value across time; where as capital arises from a concentrated aggrigiation these flows.
 In that regard we see two forms of measure; the qualitive and quantitive which then require evaluation against a baseline in order to become a codified form of capital.
 This translation becomes a scientific and technical challenge.

-The material
+What is being measured after all?

 ##### Quantitive
 Example measurements with the potential for aggrigation might include GIS data, bio-acoustics, nutritient density/brix values or qualitive surveys like communities or activity within a given ecosystem.
 These measures have little value on their own except as data so our concern becomes aggrigating these flows into a vehicle that our market participants will accept.